Fishing is Only for the Guys - This and Other Travel Myths Debunked

 Three of the largest vacation spends include food, transportation and lodging.
 For lodging and airfare, make your reward accounts work for you.
 Cash in your hotel reward nights or watch for member-only rates.
 Do the same with airlines’ frequent flier programs.
 Also, investigate special airline programs like Frontier’s Discount Den Travel Club that offers children fly free with a paid adult or Southwest’s free companion ticket.

-Gulf Shores and Orange Beach offers a wide variety of lodging options from tent and RV camping in Gulf State Park (check out their new Eagle Cottages) to large condominiums.
+Gulf Shores and Orange Beach offers a wide variety of lodging options from tent and RV camping in Gulf State Park (check out their new Eagle Cottages) to large condominiums or hotels.
 You can find an option that meets your needs and fits within your budget.
 Another tip to save money is to rent a condo with another family and split the cost.
 It is not only more cost-effective, but it also provides a kitchen to cook meals, and the opportunity to share experiences with friends or family.
 Don’t forget you can browse these Special Offers to find lodging deals, too.

 Myth: A Family Vacation is ONLY for the Kids